RepairNow/RepairNow/README.md

 # Start prod in detached mode
 docker-compose -f docker-compose.yml up -d

+# To see logs on a detached docker compose
+docker-compose logs -f
 ```

 Open http://localhost:80 to see your front working with all others services.